-Crossnore School & Children’s Home was certified as a Sanctuary organization in 2011 on the Crossnore, NC campus.
 In October 2014, Maxine Reddy of the ANDRUS Sanctuary Institute and Michael Selep, peer evaluator from Holy Family Institute, visited Crossnore to evaluate the organization for successful implementation of the Sanctuary Model.
-The evaluators determined Crossnore’s level of implementation of the Sanctuary Model ranging from 1 (not implemented) to 5 (exceptionally impletemented).
+The evaluators determined Crossnore’s level of implementation of the Sanctuary Model ranging from 1 (not implemented) to 5 (exceptionally implemented).
 We did not score below a 4 on any of the 28 Standards.
 The overall score was a 4.5.

-Today, Crossnore School & Children’s Home is one of 100 programs internationally where the Sanctuary Model is applied.
+Today, Crossnore Communities for Children is one of more than 100 programs internationally where the Sanctuary Model® is applied.

 Theory of Change

-The following image speaks more than mere words about Crossnore School & Children’s Home’s approach to children.
+The following image speaks more than mere words about Crossnore Communities for Children’s approach to children.
 From the base of the circle, one can see the most basic and most important goals on campus – to provide a safe and loving home to children from families in crisis.
 Each circle grows bigger within the visual to show the expansion of a child’s well-being – mind, body and spirit.

 Do you have questions about our Sanctuary Care approach here at Crossnore?
 Feel free to reach out to us to learn more!